AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

     4. Show insights on ratings based on gender?

     5. Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
-If there is, identify the department and regions that should be the focus of management
+If there is, identify the department and regions that should be the focus of management.

     6. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000

-        ● To show if Palmoria meets this requirement?
+        ● To show if Palmora meets this requirement?

         ● To show the pay distribution of employees grouped by a band of $10,000?